 Fall might be our favorite time to get lost in the kitchen.
 (Chilly days + warm, delicious cooking = heaven.)
 But what to do when you need fresh recipes?

-Enter this baker’s dozen of brand spankin’ new cookbooks hitting shelves this fall.
-Whether you’re in need of stress-reducing bakes to cope with the last months of 2020 or you’re looking for the perfect holiday gift, these books will bring a bountiful harvest of delectable eats to any table.
+Enter this baker’s dozen of cookbooks.
+Whether you’re in need of stress-reducing bakes or you’re looking for the perfect holiday gift, these books will bring a bountiful harvest of delectable eats to any table.

 The title says it all.
 This pay-what-you-can e-book is truly a product of our current times — a collab between 30 chefs and food writers during lockdown to support Chefs in Schools, which helps provide weekly lunchboxes for kids learning remotely in the UK.